-- Attempting to view the stage before travel time begins 20 point deduction - Touching, moving, or altering a target indicators (on purpose or accidentally) 20 point deduction - Failing to deploy gear on the clock 20 point deduction (does not include holding your release aid or already having it clipped to your string) - Pulling an arrow out of the quiver while not in a shooting position- 20 point deduction - o Standing closer than 3 yards from the target while Range Officer is scoring- 20 point deduction - Failing to remain behind the Range Officer while walking to score targets- 20 point deduction - Coaching (does not apply to adults coaching the junior shooters) 20 point deduction - Failing to carry all gear used during the match for the duration of the match 20 point deduction - Boundary violation.
-Firing a shot while any part of the shooter's gear and/or body is touching something outside of the shooting area occupied by the shooter.
-RO will advise of the fault after the first faulting shot, and for each subsequent faulting shot, by clearly and loudly announcing "BOUNDARY" There is no penalty for shooting while faulting the boundary, but any hits made while faulting will not be scored.
-RO will not coach the corrective action in any way to help the shooter correct the boundary violation (it is up to the shooter to find how and where they are in violation of the boundary). - Accidentally dropped small items that fall outside of a shooting area while engaging targets or while moving to or between shooting areas while on the clock during a course of fire shall not be penalized as a boundary violation.
+- Attempting to view the stage before travel time begins 20 point deduction - Touching, moving, or altering a target indicators (on purpose or accidentally) 20 point deduction - Failing to deploy gear on the clock 20 point deduction (does not include holding your release aid or already having it clipped to your string) - o Pulling an arrow out of the quiver while not in a shooting position- 20 point deduction - o Standing closer than 3 yards from the target while Range Officer is scoring- 20 point deduction - o Failing to remain behind the Range Officer while walking to score targets- 20 point deduction - Coaching (\does not apply to adults coaching the junior shooters) 20 point deduction - Failing to carry all gear used during the match for the duration of the match 20 point deduction - O Boundary violation.
+Firing a shot or shots while any part of the shooters gear and/or body is touching something outside of the shooting area currently occupied by the shooter.
+RO will advise of the fault after the first faulting shot, and for each subsequent faulting shot, by clearly and loudly announcing "BOUNDARY" There is no penalty for shooting while faulting the boundary, but any hits made while faulting will not be scored and will count as a miss on the target being engaged.
+RO will not coach the corrective action in any way to help the shooter correct the boundary violation (it is up to the shooter to find how and where they are in violation of the boundary).
+The shooter will need to correct the faulting error and continue to engage the correct target until it is impacted while not faulting the line. - Accidentally dropped small items that fall outside of a shooting area while engaging targets or while moving to or between shooting areas while on the clock during a course of fire shall not be penalized as a boundary violation.
 This would include arrows, small trash items, lens covers, hats etc. Items such as optical equipment, large articles of clothing, back or chest packs, etc. would incur the boundary penalty just the same as having body parts over the line.

-The list of penalties is still in development and will be modified as needed.
+\The list of penalties is still in development and will be modified as needed.\